anvetsu/reo/docs/tut.md

 ### Commenting your code

-Motto does not have special syntax for commenting programs.
+Reo does not have special syntax for commenting programs.
 You may include explanatory statements in your code as string literals.
 Some examples are given below: